Sargenroth: History

 Beginning in 1750, the current spelling became commonplace in the church books.

 The village belonged in the Middle Ages to the court district of the Nunkirch (church), and was thereby under the Ravengiersburg provost's authority.
 In 1408, the Ravengiersburg holdings passed along with Sargenroth to the Counts Palatine, and then in 1410 to the newly created Duchy of Simmern, which in 1566 introduced the Reformation.
 In 1673, the village passed back to Electoral Palatinate.
 Beginning in 1794, Sargenroth lay under French rule.
 In 1814 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

 Politics

 Municipal council

 The council is composed of eight council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

-Sargenroth's mayor is Gerd Martin.
+Sargenroth's mayor is Benjamin Zilles.